 Batteries for an electric golf car are different from and serve a different purpose than a car battery.

 The batteries for your electric golf cart must provide all of the energy that is needed to move the cart.
 So as they are used the batteries discharge or in other words their capacity is reduced - therefore you must recharge them after every use.

 A golf cart battery is called a deep cycle battery.
 A deep cycle battery can be deeply discharged and charged many times during its service life.
 They also provide a steady current over a long period of time, instead of brief bursts of high current over a short time period like a car battery.
 They have much thicker plates than automotive batteries.

 Unlike a car that only needs one battery, a golf car requires battery packs.
-They come in 6 volt or 8 volt batteries.
+They come in 6 volt, 8 or 12 volt batteries.

 Combine the total voltage from each battery to make up the total golf cart voltage.
 As an example, a 36-volt golf cart would have six 6-volt batteries.
 A 48-volt golf cart would have either eight 6-volt batteries or six 8-volt batteries.
 The higher the voltage the greater the power and the longer the service time.

 How long will your golf car batteries last?
 It depends on how it is used, how well it is maintained and charged, temperature, and other factors.
 They typically are good for 2-7 years.

 Golf car battery terms are usually in reference to the size of battery (commonly called GC-2, or T-105), not the type or construction.
 The quality and construction of a these batteries can vary considerably - ranging from cheap off brands with thin plates to the true deep cycle brands, such as Crown, Deka, Trojan, etc. This may be one of those cases where you get what you pay for.